Prosen-Ghosh/Problem-Solving/JavaScript/Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence.md

-# Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence Code Wars Problem Solution
+# Exclamation marks series #11: Replace all vowel to exclamation mark in the sentence Code Wars Problem Solution.

 ```
 /*